-I am a video artist, performance artist and site-specific projects artist living between Berlin, Milan and Rimini, but I travel a lot 🙂
+I am a performance artist, video artist and site-specific interactive projects artist living at the moment in Milan and Rimini, but I travel a lot 🙂

 I have been shown and have performed internationally, including at the Venice Biennial, The Armory Show New York, PAC Milan, Art Basel, Scope London, Artissima Tourin, Grace Exhibition Space, Brooklyn, The Native Museum, Mashteuiasth and Canada.
 My work has been reviewed by Artnet Magazine, Flash Art International Magazine, IkonoTV, Artribune and others.

 I recorded this video in 2018 as a self introduction of a project, never published, about the need in our days of stopping to produce ‘stuff’ and about the need of thinking.